UCL-MSC-RAI-COMP0240/UCL-MSC-RAI-COMP0240.github.io/docs/2_practical_gazebo_aruco.md

 The image is from a bottom mounted camera on the simulated drone, mirroring the setup you will be building with the real drone.

-Play around a fly the drone around!
+Play around and fly the drone around!

 ![teleoperation](images/2_teleoperation.png)